DaneWeber/presentations/PsychologicalSafety/PsychologicalSafety.md

 <p class="fragment">You might be able to continue ⌨ data entry while thinking about other things. 🚀</p>

 <p class="fragment">👩‍💻 Writing user stories, coding a solution, reading error logs, and helping with nearly any system development activity requires engaging your brain. 🧐</p>

+Adding people to our team has a cost (communication and coordination overhead).

+Additional people are only beneficial to our success if they are mentally engaged, motivated, and safe to provide their insights, suggestions, and ideas.